jduckles/2014-04-04-oklahoma/lessons/thw-git/local.md

     HEAD        config      description hooks       info        objects     refs

 Step 3 : Use what you've learned.
 You may have noticed the file called description.
-You can describe your repository by opening the description file and replacing the text with a name for the repository.
+You can describe your repository replacing the text with a name for the repository.
 Mine will be called "Reproducible Science".
 You may call yours anything you like.

-    $ nano description &
+    $ echo "Reproducible Science" > description

-Step 4 : Applications sometimes create files that are not needed.
-For example, some applications create backup or temporary files with names like'filename.bak' and 'filename.aux' that don't really need to be watched by version control.
-You can ask git to ignore such files by editing the file '.git/info/exclude'.
-Edit the file to ignore files the end with '.bak'.

-     git ls-files --others --exclude-from=.git/info/exclude
-    # Lines that start with '#' are comments.
-    # For a project mostly in C, the following would be a good set of
-    # exclude patterns (uncomment them if you want to use them):
-    # *.[oa]
-    # *~

 ## git add : Adding a File To Version Control